pjt3591oo/redux-socket/README.md

 import { Provider as ReduxProvider } from "react-redux" import store from './store'

-import {Provider as ReduxSocketProvider} from 'redux_socket' import socket from './socket'
+import {Provider as ReduxSocketProvider} from '@mung-office/redux-socket' import socket from './socket'

 import ChatComponent from './components/chat'